 As far as what the Lord has revealed to me on the subject it makes the most Biblical sense of any eschatological “system” that I’ve seen.
 Further, I feel like it really explains a lot of what the Holy Spirit has revealed to me over the years about what’s happening in his church and why it matters so much and frankly, how my personal prophetic ministry plays into what He is doing.

 In short the pre-wrath position is a theology of “last things” and attempts to make sense of what Jesus explained to his disciples in Matthew 24 about what will be the sign of his coming and the close of the age.
 Just so you know, it works from a theology of pre-millenialism, meaning that when Christ comes he will consummate his kingdom on earth and will reign for a literal 1000 year reign.
-It’s also usually a subset of a wider belief in dispensationalism (a major systematic theology).
-But before this happens there will be a great 7 year tribulation in the world, a time referred to in the book of Jeremiah as “the time of Jacob’s trouble”.
-This tribulation will be the a terrible time for all.
+But before this happens there will be a great 7 year tribulation in the world, a time referred to in the book of Daniel as “the time of Jacob’s trouble”.
+This tribulation will be a terrible time for all.

 So why does this matter?
 Well my faith is that the Lord is preparing his bride for the hour of trial that she is about to endure.
 It will be a significant trial and her faith will be essential to her survival.
 Romans 10:17 teaches us, “So faith comes by hearing and hearing by the word (rhema, “that which is or has been uttered by the living voice, thing spoken, word”) of Christ.
 Therefore it’s absolutely essential that the sheep learn to hear and heed to the voice of their Shepard.